The Definitive Guide

 Can you climb Mount Fuji on a day trip from Tokyo? +

 No. Climbing Mount Fuji is not realistic as a standard day trip from Tokyo.
 The climb itself can take 5 to 10 hours and is generally only possible during the official climbing season from July to September.
 Most tours from Tokyo focus on sightseeing rather than climbing.
+If you do want to reach the summit, see our complete guide to climbing Mt Fuji.

 What should I wear for a Mount Fuji tour? +